Dr Marion is specialised in movement disorders

 - Tics and Tourette syndrome.

-- Dystonia which is a muscle spasm, usually localised to a group of muscles in adults; eyes (blepharospasm), neck ( torticollis), hand ( writer’s cramp), jaw and tongue, spine ( axial dystonia).
+- Dystonia which is a muscle spasm, usually localised to a group of muscles in adults; eyes (blepharospasm), neck ( torticollis), hand ( writer’s cramp), jaw and tongue, spine ( axial dystonia) and larynx with speech difficulties.

 - Myoclonus which can be isolated, associated with epilepsy or other neurological conditions.